Suggestions For Students In The Community Host Program

-It is important for students to remember that all host families participate in the program on a voluntary basis and receive no compensation for their efforts.
+It is important for students to remember that all community hosts participate in the program on a voluntary basis and receive no compensation for their efforts.
 They genuinely want to get to know students and provide a supportive relationship.
 Many of them lead busy lives but make time to reach out to Bowdoin students.
-Because of this, it is critical that each student communicate openly and clearly with his or her family—students should respond to emails and phone calls in a timely fashion and let the family know if they are going to be late to an event or will not be able to attend.
-Some students may find that they are too busy or lose interest or do not click with their family—in these cases, it is especially important to communicate this with the family and/or Dean Laura Lee in the Office of the Dean of Student Affairs.
+Because of this, it is critical that each student communicate openly and clearly with his or her host(s)—students should respond to emails and phone calls in a timely fashion and let hosts know if they are going to be late to an event or will not be able to attend.
+Some students may find that they are too busy or lose interest or do not click with their hosts—in these cases, it is especially important to communicate this with the family and/or Assistant Dean Khoa Khuong in the Office of the Dean of Student Affairs.

 Different community hosts have different schedules and varying resources.
 They are not required to give students rides to the airport or house them or their parents over breaks or store their belongings.
 Students should inquire respectfully about these possibilities and not expect or demand them.
 Also, students should consider the reasonableness of their requests—a 4am ride to the airport is probably better handled by a shuttle service than a community host.

 Some students might come with certain expectations about their community host .
 For example, many students might expect a young family with children when most hosts are older couples with adult children.
 Some hosts consist of a single individual.
 Students should try to enter this relationship with an open mind.
 A little effort and care can go a long way to cultivating a meaningful connection.